Blog — Predatory Sequence

 Behavioral Issues Vs. Genetic Drives

 Is my dog in a state of drive, or a state of fear?
-Lately I've been wanting to help people understand that there is a difference between a dog who has behavioral issues and a dog who is simply acting out his genetics.
-Behavioral issues, in my mind, are interruptions in a dog's natural way of being which cause distress to the dog, his owner, and other dogs or animals.
-These issues are labeled as: reactivity, aggression, hyperactivity, self-harm, obsessive-compulsive patterns, depression, anxiety, etc. The dog is not feeling well, and his behavior is a problem for those around...
+Lately, I’ve been wanting to help people understand that there is a real difference between a dog who has behavioral issues and a dog who is simply acting out his genetics.
+Behavioral issues, in my mind, are interruptions in a dog’s natural way of being—patterns that create distress for the dog, the owner, and often other animals as well.
+These are the behaviors we tend to label as reactivity, aggression, hyperactivity, anxiety, obsessive or compulsive patterns, depression, even self-harm.
+In these cases, the dog is not feeling...

 Stop Romanticizing Dogs